 Student Complaint Procedure

-The student has the right to raise a complaint and to have that complaint considered with courtesy and objectivity, in a timely fashion, and without fear of prejudicial treatment.
-The following procedures are applicable for a student with a complaint.
+The student has the right to raise a complaint and have that complaint considered with courtesy and objectivity and in a timely fashion, and without fear of prejudicial treatment.
+The following procedures are applicable for a student with a complaint:

-• The student should first discuss the matter with the person or persons directly involved, in an attempt to resolve the complaint through informal discussion.
-The student should make his/her advisor aware of the situation if the advisor is not directly involved.
+- The student should first discuss the matter with the person or persons directly involved in an attempt to resolve the complaint through informal discussion.
+The student should make their advisor aware of the situation if the advisor is not directly involved.

-• If there is no resolution, the student should discuss the matter with the appropriate first level supervisor or administrator both verbally and in writing.
+- If there is no resolution, the student should discuss the matter with the appropriate first-level supervisor or administrator verbally and in writing.
 The written statement should include a narrative of the situation and the individual with whom the discussion took place.
-If no resolution is reached, the student may then present a written complaint to the appropriate vice president.
+If no resolution is reached, the student may present a written complaint to the appropriate vice president or academic dean.

-• If reconciliation has not been achieved, the student may then schedule an appointment with the Provost, after submitting a written complaint to him/her.
+- If reconciliation has not been achieved, the student may then schedule an appointment with the Provost after submitting a written complaint to them.

-• If after meeting with the Provost, the complaint is not reconciled, then the student may schedule an appointment with the President of the College.
+- If after meeting with the Provost, the complaint is not reconciled, the student may schedule an appointment with the President of the University.